4 Experts on the Future of London Tech

 “The research phase in UX design is very similar to architecture, with the main difference being the end product; physical building versus a website/app, and how the end user will use the product, occupying versus interacting.”

-Moving forward in UX design
+Moving Forward in UX Design

 Recognizing which skills you possess, and which you need to develop further is the first step in making a career transition.

-“Start by taking an introspective look at the skills you currently possess, then research different roles within UX that would best utilize them,” says Li.
+“Start by taking an introspective look at the skills your currently possess, then research different roles within UX that would best utilize them,” says Li.
 “You just need to learn new skills to supplement the ones you already have and pick the path in UX that makes the most sense for you.”